 “Joint venture in real estate” is another way of saying that you will enter into a partnership.

 You and another individual (or many individuals) decide to invest together.
-There are many risk and benefits to partnering with others.
+There are many risks and benefits to partnering with others.
 It is important to fully vet any potential partners for their investing temperament and how similar it is to your own.

 There are a number of benefits to partnering with someone else.
-Think of it like a marriage.
+Think of it as a marriage.
 You are working with someone that you know, like and trust to build a shared dream.
 A shared vision.
 What can be better than that!

 Having a partner can build your confidence to act on your goals.
 As the old saying goes, there is strength in numbers.
 When someone else believes in the idea and wants to go after it as much as you do, the effects can be great for both of you.
 The shared passion only breeds more of it, making a partnership a productive vehicle for growth.
 There’s a reason Warren Buffet keeps Charlie Munger close by his side.

-Nobody wants to bear all the burden themselves.
+Nobody wants to bear all of the burden themselves.
 A real advantage of investing with a partner is that you have someone to share the responsibility with.
 This means financial, emotional, legal, management…you name it.
 It is all shared – unless you state otherwise in your partnership agreement documents.
 More on that later.

 Having a partner helps you quickly validate an idea and tease out its strengths and weaknesses.
-It can be a competitive advantage to have level-setting conversations in house.
+It can be a competitive advantage to have level-setting conversations in-house.

 Poor strategy for conflict resolution

 Just like in a marriage, you risk having conflict in your business when you enter a partnership.
-The funny thing about human beings, is that no matter how similar or like-minded we are, we are all prone to conflict.
+The funny thing about human beings is that no matter how similar or like-minded we are, we are all prone to conflict.
 It is a part of life.
 The key is to have strategies in place to resolve the conflict.